 The Ford School is grateful for the generosity and loyal support of alumni and friends.
 There are several options when making a contribution, from annual gifts, to recurring gifts, multi-year pledges, planned gifts, and more.

 During our centennial celebrations in 2014, we launched the Ford School’s Next Century campaign, part of the University of Michigan’s Victors for Michigan campaign.

 Our vision for the school’s next century is bold:

 - To train and inspire exceptional citizens, public servants, and leaders.

 - To launch and lead game-changing research projects that transform how we address society’s most intractable challenges.

 - To arm policy communities in the state of Michigan, in Washington, DC, and around the world with first-rate academic insights and discoveries.

-The Victors for Michigan campaign closes December 2018.
+The Victors for Michigan campaign closed with great success in December 2018.